Widnes War Memorial: History

 Widnes Borough Council commissioned a memorial in 1920 to commemorate the citizens of the town who fell in the First World War.
 Following a competition the design of Harold E. Davies was selected, and Herbert Tyson Smith was appointed as the sculptor.
 The building contractors were Messrs.
 Stewart Jones of Liverpool.
 The foundation stone was laid on 28 August 1920, and the memorial was unveiled on 28 September 1921.
 This ceremony included a procession from the Town Hall led by the mayor and the 17th Earl of Derby.
 The memorial was paid for by public subscription which raised £7,830, against a target of £10,000.
 However the memorial cost only £6,000, and the remainder was used as a social fund towards the poor of the town.
 An inscription and plaques were added to commemorate those lost in the Second World War, and these were unveiled in April 1950.

-In February 2015 Engraved stones were unveiled to honour 62 "forgotten" men who died in World War One, but were not listed on a Cheshire town's cenotaph.
+In February 2015 Engraved stones were unveiled to honour 62 "forgotten" men who died in World War One, but were not listed on the Cheshire town's cenotaph.
 The new memorial in Victoria Park, Widnes, follows researcher Michael McNicholas spotting the omissions as he worked on a book about the war.